AmryAnn/CalCOFI_Temperature_Vs_Salinity/README.md

 Linear Regression Analysis

 1. Simple Linear Regression using linear equation
-   * extract csv file from bottle and keep it in the same directory as the jupyter notebook or python script.
+   * extract csv file from bottle and keep it in the same directory as the jupyter notebook file:
+     - Temperature_and_Salinity_Linear_Regression_Analysis.ipynb